-Smoothness, transparency, depth and patterns are fitting descriptions of my encaustic paintings.
+Smoothness, transparency, depth and patterns are fitting descriptions of my encaustic and cold wax paintings.
 I am Deborah Llewellyn, an artist and professional photographer based in Atlanta, GA.
-I developed a love for painting with wax about 6 years ago and never looked back.
+I developed a love for painting with wax about 9 years ago and never looked back.

-My paintings are a combination of beeswax and dammar medium, oil paint, cold wax and photography.
-I make the encaustic medium in order to control the mixing of colors.
+My paintings are a combination of beeswax and damar medium, oil paint, cold wax and photography.
+I make my own encaustic medium in order to control the hardness and mixing of colors.
 My work is physical as well as spontaneous to create.
-The wax medium has to be heated, melted then brushed or poured onto wood panels.
+Encaustic medium has to be heated, melted then brushed or poured onto wood panels.
 A blow torch and/or heat gun are used to move the wax, scrapers and solvents are used to reveal underneath layers.
 Then more of the ancient medium is brushed on and smoothed, I transfer images onto the wax with heat, burnishing and physical pressure to create another layer, then more wax is brushed on, fused and smoothed.
-Sometimes as many as 12 or more layers are applied to give the depth and transparency I want in each painting.
-When expoloring my paintings up close you'll see images, marks, lines, words and movement from brushtrokes.
+Sometimes as many as 12 to 20 or more layers are applied to give the depth and transparency I want in each painting.
+When exploring my paintings up close you'll see images, marks, lines, words and movement from brushtrokes.
 You want to touch them.